 In Business mode:

-The great deal: for stopovers of more than 6 hours, Qatar Airways and the Qatar National Tourism Council organize a free city tour to discover Doha.
-You must inquire at the Doha City Tour counter in the airport.
+The tip: for layovers of more than 6 hours, Qatar Airways and the Qatar National Tourism Council organize a paid tour of the city to discover Doha (starting from 115 QAR, or about €29).
+You need to check at the Doha City Tour desk in the airport.

 _